CSC207-2022F-UofT/course-project-group-140-q-a-forum/project_plan_dev.md

 2. Give a meaningful title and description for the pull request, remember please make the name consistent.

-   2.1 First make sure that you are merging from the feature branch to the main branch (see blue box).
+   2.1 First make sure that you are merging from the feature branch to the Main branch (see blue box).

    2.2 Make sure that you set the correct fields as issues (see red box).